Allisonwonderlax13/https-github.com-obsproject-obs-studio./High-precision-color-spaces-(including-HDR).md

 **Previews do not care what your OBS settings are.
 If it is on an SDR monitor, the preview will be SDR.
 If it on an HDR monitor, the preview will be HDR.**

-Another rule:

-**Previews are just previews.
-You can still process and make HDR videos with OBS without an HDR monitor although it's obviously a better experience if you can see the real colors instead of tonemapped colors.**

 On Windows, a monitor is HDR if this setting is enabled.

 ![image](https://user-images.githubusercontent.com/10396506/162563197-3a6682b0-d8fd-45a0-b5fd-9ed3534abfe8.png)